rory-bedford/ReceptiViz/CONTRIBUTING.md

 Any pull request will be blocked if any of these fail.

+## CHANGELOG

+We use the [keep a changelog](https://keepachangelog.com/) format to track changes to the repository.
+Please add or update the 'Unreleased' section at the top whenever you make a pull request.
+This will be updated to the latest version release notes when the version is released.

 ## Run Checks Manually

 You can also run the formatting and checks manually anytime: